chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

     Demystifying and explaining the idea of “data constructors”—from languages like Elm, Grain, Haskell, F#, OCaml, ReasonML, etc.—by implementing an example in TypeScript.
 qualifiers:
     audience: >
-        Software developers who already know a typed language with classes, such as Java, C#, or TypeScript, and who want to understand what’s happening in “type constructors”.
+        Software developers who already know a typed language with classes, such as Java, C#, or TypeScript, and who want to understand what’s happening in “data constructors” in typed functional programming languages like Haskell, Elm, ReasonML, etc.
 tags:
     - TypeScript
     - Elm